 The difference between a latch and a flip-flop is that a latch is level-triggered (outputs can change as soon as the inputs changes) and Flip-Flop is edge-triggered (only changes state when a control signal goes from high to low or low to high).

-Latches are something in your design which always needs attention.
-There are tools that help designers pin-point existence of latches in their design as ‘must know’ information.
+Latches are something in your design that always needs attention.
+There are tools that help designers pinpoint the existence of latches in their design as ‘must know’ information.
 And then, it is the designer’s responsibility to correct if the latch usage is unintentional, as this could easily have happened due to poor RTL coding practices.

 An expert designer knows how to utilize the time-borrowing capability of a latch for slack balancing while optimizing latch based critical paths in the design.
 Once he or she decides to use latches in a particular design, the engineer has to make sure that the enable signal is stable and valid data is being captured in the latch.
 This helps to avoid unstable states in the design.